-Part D Late Enrollment Penalty - An amount added to your monthly premium for Medicare drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more.
+Part D Late Enrollment Penalty - An amount added to your monthly premium for Medicare drug coverage if you go without creditable coverage (coverage that is expected to pay, on average, at least as much as standard Medicare prescription drug coverage) for a continuous period of 63 days or more after you are first eligible to join a Part D plan.
 You pay this higher amount as long as you have a Medicare drug plan.
 There are some exceptions.
 For example, if you receive "Extra Help" from Medicare to pay your prescription drug plan costs, you will not pay a late enrollment penalty.

-Preferred Cost-sharing - Preferred cost-sharing means lower cost-sharing for certain covered Part D drugs at certain network pharmacies.
+Preferred Cost Sharing - Preferred cost sharing means lower cost sharing for certain covered Part D drugs at certain network pharmacies.

 Preferred Provider Organization (PPO) Plan - A Preferred Provider Organization plan is a Medicare Advantage Plan that has a network of contracted providers that have agreed to treat plan members for a specified payment amount.
 A PPO plan must cover all plan benefits whether they are received from network or out-of-network providers.
-Member cost-sharing will generally be higher when plan benefits are received from out-of-network providers.
+Member cost sharing will generally be higher when plan benefits are received from out-of-network providers.
 PPO plans have an annual limit on your out-of-pocket costs for services received from network (preferred) providers and a higher limit on your total combined out-of-pocket costs for services from both network (preferred) and out-of-network (non-preferred) providers.